1944 Quarter Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 What makes this variety particularly noteworthy is Denver’s crucial role in supporting wartime commerce across the American West, where these quarters circulated heavily in mining communities and defense manufacturing centers.
 The small “D” mint mark, positioned between the eagle’s tail feathers and “QUARTER DOLLAR” on the reverse, identifies these coins as products of the Denver facility’s wartime coinage efforts.

-Despite lower mintage compared to Philadelphia, the 1944-D maintains similar collector accessibility due to adequate survival rates, though high-grade examples command premiums reflecting their regional significance and superior eye appeal.
+Despite lower mintage compared to Philadelphia, the 1944-D maintains similar collector accessibility due to adequate survival rates, though high-grade examples command premiums reflecting their regional significance.
+In MS66, a Heritage Auctions sale recorded a DDO example bringing $460, while the finest-known MS68 reached $10,575 at Heritage Auctions in August 2015.

 1944-D Quarter Price/Grade Chart